 - Completed applications must include:

-- A proposal (maximum of 1 page) that describes how the proposed activity/materials/equipment will benefit your career, unit and/or the university
+- A proposal (maximum of 1 page) that describes how the proposed activity/materials/equipment will benefit your career, your unit and the College.

 - An itemized list of expenses relating to this proposal, including supporting documentation of budget items.
 If additional funding will come from university-level staff grants, outside granting opportunities and/or from personal funds, please indicate that as part of the total budget